Roma Eterna: Literary significance and reception

 The book received a share of negative criticism.
-It was accused of concentrating too much on the upper class and not drawing a detailed picture of Roman life and its change through the ages.
-The only story in the book to receive true praise from reviewer Alma A. Hromic is the last chapter, To the Promised Land, which incidentally, does not deal with Romans or the upper class of the Empire.
+It was accused by Claude Lalumière in The Montreal Gazette of concentrating too much on the upper class and not drawing a detailed picture of Roman life and its change through the ages.
+The only story in the book to receive true praise from reviewer Alma A. Hromic of SFSite is the last chapter, To the Promised Land, which incidentally, does not deal with Romans or the upper class of the Empire.